Check-in: 15:00h Check-out: 12:00h

 The city also hosts a number of festivals and events throughout the year, including the John Hewitt Literature Festival, the William Kennedy Piping Festival and The Bard of Armagh, amongst others.
 It is a city rich in art, music and literature.

-most travellers name Armagh City as one of the ultimate hotels of its kind and name the hotel's harmonic setting as outstanding.
+online reservation surveys regard Armagh City as one of the nicest hotels of its kind and regard the hotel's level of comfort as outstanding.

 Armagh City Armagh - Historical Information